bs-community/blessing-skin-manual/man/en/faq.md

 ::: warning

-Once your problem is addressed, don't forget to disable debug mode by settting `APP_DEBUG` to `false`.
+Once your problem is addressed, don't forget to disable debug mode by setting `APP_DEBUG` to `false`.
 Otherwise, some information will be exposed.

 :::